 5. Plan Your Ride

 It’s a good idea to have a pre-ride plan for wherever you’re headed – especially if you’re riding a new route.
 If you’re riding alone, always let someone know where you’re going and when to expect you back.
 In addition, there are great mapping resources on the MTB Project and Trailforks that I use all the time.
 Most smart phones have a GPS built-in and there are lots of apps out there for ride mapping.
 Use them!
 Getting lost is a real bummer and some of the trail systems in Duluth can be a little confusing.
 Do your research ahead of time and you’ll have a much better experience.

 Do I really need to explain this one?
 The brain is an irreplaceable piece of equipment.

 You knew this one was coming.
 But seriously, if you’re new to The Duluth Traverse or simply want the VIP mountain bike experience then you should consider hiring a professional guide.
-Guided rides provide transportation to/from the trail, advice and guidance on routes, equipment rental, snacks, water, and a local ride-buddy to show you the best lines.
+High-quality, Guided Mountain Bike Adventures include transportation to/from the trail, advice and guidance on routes and technique, equipment rental, snacks, water, and a local ride-buddy to show you the best lines.

 So there you have it folks.
 Enjoy a great season on The Duluth Traverse.
 With just a few simple steps you’ll be more self-sufficient and improve your skills as a mountain biker.
 Plus… you’ll be able to help out those other folks on the trail that didn’t get a chance to read this article.